GChristensen/ishell/README.md

 You may also notice that object-oriented methods have the `args` argument always in the first position, and `pblock` argument is now called `display`.
-It still contains a reference to the same `div` element of iShell preview area (so you can pass it to CmdUtils.previewAjax, for example), but has a new nice `set` method which sets element's innerHTML property for you.
+It still contains a reference to the same `div` element of iShell preview area (so you can pass it to `CmdUtils.previewAjax`, for example), but has a new nice `set` method which sets element's innerHTML property for you.

 Because command editor uses a custom preprocessor to instantiate commands, CmdUtils API (or its modern `cmdAPI` variant) is the only way to create